Bloeckchengrafik/ftConvention2022/cpp/switches/photo-transistor.md

 ## FtSwarmLightBarrier

 You could build a light barrier using a lense lamp and a photo transistor.
 Connect you lamp to a power supply.
 The photo transistor could be connected to all inputs `A1`.. `A4`.
-The red marked pin of needs to be connected to the inputs red cable.
+The red marked pin needs to be connected to the inputs red cable.

-Using the FtSwarmLightBarrier class, the photo transistor is
+Using the FtSwarmLightBarrier class, the photo transistor is used as digital sensor.
+A high light intensity means the light barrier is open.

 ### API Reference